 Loft Natural Lighting

-You’ll need artificial lighting in your loft, at the very least for trips up there after dark, but there’s no reason why they should be essential in day-time.
-Even if you’re simply boarding your loft, rather than going for a full conversion, it’s not difficult to have skylights let into the roof.
+You’ll need artificial lighting in your loft, at the very least for trips up there after dark, but there’s no reason why they should be essential in the daytime.
+Even if you’re simply boarding your loft, rather than going for a full conversion, it’s not difficult to have skylights/windows set into the roof.

 Whether you need lighting wired up or skylights let in the roof, these are jobs for professionals, not DIYers, however skilful.
 Feel free to get in touch with us to discuss your loft lighting needs.